aio-libs/aiohttp/docs/web_reference.rst

       Send *HTTP header*.
 You should not change any header data after calling this method.

+      .. deprecated:: 0.18

+         Use :meth:`prepare` instead.

+   .. coroutinemethod:: prepare(request)

+      :param aiohttp.web.Request request: HTTP request object, that the response answers.

+      Send *HTTP header*.
+You should not change any header data after calling this method.

+      .. versionadded:: 0.18

    .. method:: write(data)

       Send byte-ish data as the part of *response BODY*.

-      :meth:`start` must be called before.
+      :meth:`prepare` must be called before.

       Raises :exc:`TypeError` if data is not :class:`bytes`, :class:`bytearray` or :class:`memoryview` instance.

-      Raises :exc:`RuntimeError` if :meth:`start` has not been called.
+      Raises :exc:`RuntimeError` if :meth:`prepare` has not been called.

       Raises :exc:`RuntimeError` if :meth:`write_eof` has been called.